 The outbreak of COVID-19 pandemic brought adverse impact to the business in Australia.
 As most of the customers are overseas students, the total number of students dropped significantly as a result of the boundary lockdown in Australia.
 This resulted in a significant and adversely affected the financial performance of the business in Australia.
-Under the current global situation, the Group is in the view that release of travel restrictions amongst different countries may still take a long period of time.
+In 2021, the Group is in the view that release of travel restrictions amongst different countries may still take a long period of time.
 In order to minimize costs and release the Group from future cash flow burden, the Group has ceased its operation in Australia in April 2021.
-However, the Group is still optimistic in the education market in Australia.
-The Group will not give up seeking opportunities in Australia if the haze of COVID-19 is eliminated and travel between different countries resumes to be normal.
+The liquidation of the Company's subsidiaries in Australia is in progress and expected to complete in 2023.